Burnett Bolloten

-Burnett Bolloten (Wales, United Kingdom, 1909 – Sunnyvale, California, 1987) was a writer and scholar of the Spanish Civil War.
+Burnett Bolloten (1909 – October 27, 1987) was a British-born American writer and scholar of the Spanish Civil War.

 Early life

 The son of a Liverpool jeweler, he was born in the United Kingdom.
 Not wishing to follow his father's career, he began to travel around the Mediterranean.
 While on vacation in Barcelona, he was witness to the outbreak of the Spanish Civil War, a conflict that he covered as correspondent for the United Press agency.

 Spanish Civil War

-While initially a supporter but a not militant of the Spanish Communist Party, he became disappointed with it during the course of the war.
+While initially a supporter but not a militant of the Spanish Communist Party, he became disappointed with it during the course of the war.
 He eventually came to the conclusion that the party had betrayed the republic.

 Historian

 After the war, he moved to Mexico and spent several years there with his first wife, Gladys Evie Green.
 There, he interviewed refugees of the conflict and put together material about the war.
 That material is now held at the Hoover Institution of Stanford University.

 After separating from his wife, he in 1949 immigrated to the United States and settled in Sunnyvale, California.
 For many years, he worked as an historian and a real estate broker.